Sleight of Hand and Other Street Scams

 It's Like Driving on Air

-Dreamshare International engaged in what is commonly referred to as a "Christmas scam" to defraud consumers during
+Dreamshare International engaged in what is commonly referred to as a "Christmas scam" to defraud consumers during the holiday season.

-Viper if you purchased a minimum of a one hour test drive in the Lamborghini.
+The ad also promised you a free sixty minute test drive in a Dodge Viper if you purchased a minimum of a one hour test drive in the Lamborghini.

 Good Neighbor Scam

 One door-to-door scam involves a man who approaches an elderly homeowner and tells him, or her, that he has been involved in a vehicle accident and that he is the relative of the homeowner's neighbor who is not presently at home.